-To help you plan your trip to Washington, DC, I’ve compiled a list of 37 things to do in DC that aren’t museums, monuments, or memorials.
+To help you plan your trip to Washington, DC, I’ve compiled a list of 37 different non-touristy things to do in DC that aren’t museums, monuments, or memorials.
+This list spans from art installations, embassy parties, outdoors activities, and restaurants.
+Take your pick to avoid the tourist crowds in DC!

 This post may include affiliate links.
 If you make a purchase from one of these links, Jetfarer may earn a small commission at no additional cost to you.
 As always, we only work with affiliate partners we use and love!